-Warren Buck was Chancellor (now Emeritus and professor) of the University of Washington, Bothell (UWB), from June 1999 through June 2005.
+Warren Buck was Chancellor (now Emeritus and professor) of the University of Washington, Bothell (UWB), in Snohomish County, from June 1999 through June 2005.
 Dr. Buck was born on February 16, 1946 to Mr. & Mrs. Warren W. Buck Jr., in Washington, D.C.
 Buck earned his high school diploma in 1963, at Spingarn High School, Washington, D.C., and then enrolled for two years of study (1963-65) at Lincoln University in Jefferson City, Missouri.
 He earned his B.S. in Mathematics at Morgan State University, Baltimore, Maryland in 1968 and two years later received an M.S. in Physics (1970: Experimental and Theoretical Plasma) from The College of William and Mary in Williamsburg, Virginia.
 He received a Ph.D. in Physics (Theoretical Relativistic Nuclear), from William and Mary in 1976.

 Warren Buck was the founding Director/Principal Investigator of the Nuclear/High Energy Physics (NuHEP) Research Center of Excellence while a professor of Physics at Hampton University in Hampton, Virginia.
 In addition to helping to build a scientific program at the Jefferson Lab and creating the popular HUGS at CEBAF Summer School for graduate students and the Undergraduate Institute in Physics/REU summer program, Chancellor Buck serves, and has served, on a variety of national and international physics and educational committees that include the Board of Directors of the Thomas Jefferson National Accelerator Facility’s Users Group.
 His efforts at Hampton University spurred the creation and implementation of the Hampton University Ph.
 D. Degree program in physics; the first PhD degree program on the Hampton campus.